 - If you skipped the decorating sugar, you can frost the cookies or dip them in chocolate for decoration.

 - Store your sugar cookies in an airtight container.
 Use within one to two weeks of baking for best quality, or freeze for longer storage.

 Keywords: cookies, sugar cookies, Christmas cookies, baking, cut out cookies, slice and bake cookies

 Snowflake Sugar Cookies

 I spotted snowflake cookie cutters while visiting a local cake decorating shop.
 They looked so lovely I had to try them out, but I quickly discovered that they had a serious flaw.
-The small cutters that were included with the set (the shapes that cut holes in the snowflakes) were so big that they made the finished cookies very easy to break.
+The small cutters included with the snowflake kit were so big that the finished cookies broke easily.

 Solution = a set of micro cookie cutters.
 Now I can cut an assortment of shapes and still have enough dough left to hold the sugar cookies together.

 For a stained glass effect, make larger sugar cookies, and use small cookie cutters to cut our designs in the large cookies.